MSU-Libraries/kube-doc/README.md

 on naming.
 A general rule-of-thumb, avoid any names or labels which might conflict with being embedded in a URL.

-## Runtime

-Kubernetes will run on a number of Container Runtimes which implement the _Container Runtime Interface_ (CRI).
-The two most well known are:

-* containerd
-* CRI-O

-The containerd CRI is actually already installed if you have Docker installed, as Docker Engine also makes use of containerd.

 ## Setup & Install

 Provision your nodes and ensure `/etc/hosts` is set up with all node